akkartik/teliva/tour.md

 # A guided tour of Teliva

-Teliva is intended to be a safe environment for running shareable little text-mode Lua apps that are easy to modify.
-Apps aren't sandboxed yet, but I'm working on that.
+Teliva is an environment for running shareable little text-mode Lua apps that are easy to modify.
 This page is an in-progress guided tour through [Teliva's Readme](https://github.com/akkartik/teliva#readme) and Lua's reference documentation.
 We'll start out really slow and gradually accelerate.

 _Prerequisites_